datatrail-jhu/02_googlecloud/manuscript/02_gmail.md

 ### Gmail quiz

+{choose-answers:4}
 ?
 What is the limit on the size of email attachments?

-a) 5 MB
-b) 10 MB
 C) 25 MB
+o) 25 KB
+o) 25 GB
+o) 5 MB
+o) 5 KB
+o) 5 GB
+o) 10 MB
+o) 10 KB
+o) 10 GB
-d) 100 MB
+o) 100 MB
+o) 100 KB
+o) 100 GB

+{choose-answers:4}
 ?
 When sending an email, what is the Bcc field?

-A) Email addresses entered in this filed will be hidden from anyone else on the email.
+C) Email addresses entered in this filed will be hidden from other recipients on the email.
+C) "Blind Carbon Copy"
+C) A way to send emails to individuals without showing their email address to other recipients
-b) The location of the attachment should be entered there.
+o) where to type the location of the attachment.
+o) where to type the subject of the email.
-c) The subject of the email should be entered there.
+o) where to type the body of the email
+o) where to enter an image in your email

+changing the font type and size, bolding text, including bullet lists, and more

+{choose-answers:4}
+?
+Which of the following is *not* an option within Gmail?

+C) insert code chunk
+C) attach Dropbox file
+C) send via USPS
+o) change font
+o) change font size
+o) bold text
+o) enter bulletted lists
+o) enter numbered lists
+o) underline text
+o) change text color

 {/quiz}